Skip to content

 ->value();

-This will return a single int or float value, depending on the metric being calculated.
+This will return a ValueMetric object with a value property containing a single int or float value, depending on the metric being calculated.

 Grouping